laboratoire écologie et art pour une société en transition

 Using collecting tools, the participants gathered leaves, moss, plastic bottles, pieces of wood, waste paper and shells, i.e. objects that triggered memories, stories and reflections, which were then stitched together to form a legal/sensory cartography, i.e. a device to represent not only the physical geography of the river, but also the community’s relationship with it, the different living species and the wounds suffered by the ecosystem.

-The actions and devices of Vivre le Rhône aim to use artistic practice to foster new ideas and laws for the governance of ecosystems and to expand a network of River Guardians.
+The actions and devices of Vivre le Rhône aimed to use artistic practice to foster new ideas and laws for the governance of ecosystems and to expand a network of River Guardians.

 research & process

 We devoted the first phase of the project to interdisciplinary research on the River Rhône, with the aim of reconstructing its history and acknowledging the ecological damage it has suffered.
 The research involved a series of explorations and meetings with people linked in various ways to the river in Switzerland, i.e. water management professionals, historians, geographers, fishermen, social workers, activists and citizens.
-The long-term process that began with the research will generate published works as well as the creation of videos and podcasts by young artists Maud Abbé-Decarroux, Audrey Bersier, Martin Reinartz and Carlos Tapia.
-All these creations are due for release at the end of 2023.
+The long-term process that began with the research has generated published works as well as the creation of videos and podcasts by young artists Maud Abbé-Decarroux, Audrey Bersier, Martin Reinartz and Carlos Tapia.

 walking, gathering, weaving